ByronGriggs2/Software-Portfolio/2025-1 2.5D Platformer/README.md

 # 2.5D Platformer
 ## Introduction
 This was my final project for the C++ Programming and Design and Real Time Graphics courses of my master's programme.
 The goal was to use DirectX 11 3D to render a simple platform game.
+The only libraries permitted were ImGui, DDS Texture loader, and the C++ standard library.

 My mark for the course was 69% (An overall mark/grade of 70% is distinction/honours in the UK).
 ## Video demonstration